Stephen-mcdonagh/4thYearProject/docs/video-walk-through/README.md

-The video walk through is [here](https://drive.google.com/file/d/1640eP3KkPBgsHBI5RiCk_AOLP8E8Uz5m/view?usp=sharing).
+The video walk through is removed

 Instructions: